 And Most Importantly...My Students' Writing Improved Drastically

-Why This Morning Work Method Might Not Work For You
+Why This Method Might Not Work For You

 There are a few reasons why using writing fluency as morning work might not work for you.
-If the majority of your students already write fairly fluently, you will probably not see the benefits I did.
+If the majority of your third, fourth, and fifth grade students already write fairly fluently, you will probably not see the benefits I did.
 My district focused heavily on reading skills, so writing was often put on the backburner.
-When my students had to write anything, it was painstakingly slow.
+When my students had to write anything, they were painstakingly slow.

 Also, using this as morning work might not work well for your classroom depending on the amount of time you spend on morning work.
 In my school, students could enter the classroom around 8:50 and we were moving on to our reading block by 9:05 or 9:10 at the latest.
 With all the other things my students were supposed to do as a part of our morning routine, my students were writing for 10 minutes at the most, and they never got bored.
 If you need more time for your morning work, this might not be the best solution for you.